 1. What unique ideas will your event bring to the market?

 While Woodstock wasn’t the biggest concert of all time—and it certainly wasn’t the best organized—it’s fondly remembered as being one of the most successful events ever.
 Why?
 Because of experience.
-The music, the people and the buzz around the event still resonates, almost 50 years later.
+The music, the people and the buzz around the event still resonates, 50 years later.

 What will your event bring to the marketplace that other events won’t?
 When you focus on designing an unforgettable event experience, full of incredible speakers, entertainment and relevant, timely learning opportunities for your event attendees to take home and apply, you’ll build momentum.

 2. What are your event attendees’ desired outcomes from participating?